simaosilva/unidays-code-farmer/README.md

 1. Make sure you have Python (preferably 3.8.2) installed
 2. download & unzip this the zip you donwloaded, open your CMD/Terminal and `cd` to this folder.
 3. run `pip install -r requirements.txt`
-4. Add your info into `setting.json`
+4. Add your info into `setting.json`, make sure that on the "region" field you replace it for your country's region in ISO code.
+You can check yours here [ISO_Codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

 ## To run